 The period after which an insurer has to surrender unclaimed benefits to the state varies by state.
 But if you think this could be the case in your situation, we’ve got advice on how to track down unclaimed money and property that could be out there in your name.

-To avoid the hassle of making your beneficiaries search for your policy after death, the NAIC recommends the following:
+To avoid the hassle of making your beneficiaries search for a lost life insurance policy after death, the NAIC recommends the following:

 - Update your beneficiary information.
 Make sure your company and agent have current contact details for all listed beneficiaries.